 Use only UNLEADED gasoline or UNLEADED gasoline blended with a maximum of 15% ethanol in your gasoline vehicle.
 If your vehicle is a Flex Fuel Vehicle (FFV), it will have a yellow bezel placed over the fuel fill inlet.

 Regular unleaded gasoline with a pump (R+M)/2 octane rating of 87 is recommended.
-Some stations offer fuels posted as Regular with an octane rating below 87, particularly high altitude areas.
+Some stations offer fuels posted as regular with an octane rating below 87—particularly in high-altitude areas.
 Fuels with octane levels below 87 are not recommended.

 Do not be concerned if your engine sometimes knocks lightly.
 However, if it knocks heavily under most driving conditions while you are using fuel with the recommended octane rating, see your authorized dealer to prevent any engine damage.

-This recommendation is fairly consistent with older manufacturer’s for such as Chevrolet/GMC on a Workhorse chassis using the Vortec 8.1L and several truck manufacturer’s towing a trailer.
+This recommendation is fairly consistent with older manufacturers such as Chevrolet/GMC on a Workhorse chassis using the Vortec 8.1L and several truck manufacturers towing a trailer.

 How to Find Regular Unleaded Gasoline

-Ethanol, in whatever blend, is here to stay and we as RVers need to be educated.
-I personally purchase Regular Unleaded gasoline for my lawn mower and snow blower because of the horrible things I heard about the damage that would happen from my local repair guy.
-However I’ve been using E10 in my 2002 Chevy Silverado since I purchased it new and at 149,000 miles and counting, it’s still getting 20 mpg highway and I’m not telling city.
+Ethanol in whatever blend is here to stay, and we as RVers need to be educated.
+I personally purchase regular unleaded gasoline for my lawn mower and snow blower because of the horrible things I’ve heard about the damage that would happen from my local repair guy.
+However, I’ve been using E10 in my 2002 Chevy Silverado since I purchased it new, and at 149,000 miles and counting, it’s still getting 20 mpg highway—and I’m not telling city.

 What’s been your experience with fuel choices in your RV?
 Let us know in the comments.